 Benefits Description You pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(no deductible)" when it does not apply.
-Accidental injury High Option Standard Option If you receive care for your accidental injury within 72 hours, we cover: PPO: Nothing (no deductible) PPO: Nothing (no deductible) Treatment outside a hospital or in the outpatient/emergency room department of a hospital or urgent care facility Related outpatient physician care Non-PPO: Only the difference between our allowance and the billed amount (no deductible) Non-PPO: Only the difference between our allowance and the billed amount (no deductible)
+Accidental injury High Option Standard Option If you receive care for your accidental injury within 72 hours, we cover: PPO: Nothing (no deductible) PPO: 15% of the Plan allowance Treatment in an outpatient facility or in the outpatient/ emergency room department of a hospital Related outpatient physician care Related diagnostic services Non-PPO: Only the difference between our allowance and the billed amount (no deductible) Non-PPO: 15% of the Plan allowance and any difference between our allowance and the billed amount